sudermanjr/pikube-cluster-config/README.md

 ## Usage

 * Create a cluster_config.yaml based on the example in the file.
 You can create multiple users and set wifi/lan info here
-* If you leave the token field blank, one will be randomly generated
+* If you delete the token field, one will be randomly generated for you
 * Make sure you have all the packages installed in requirements.txt
 * Run `./gen_configs.py`
 * Now run the flash utility to flash these cloud configs to your SD cards (requires hypriot flash, see references)